Cray-HPE/docs-csm/troubleshooting/kubernetes/Troubleshoot_Kubernetes_Pods_Not_Starting.md

    ncn-w002# systemctl status containerd
    ```

-Try running the `kubectl get pod` command again, and within a few minutes the pods should transition to the `Running` state.
+Try running the `kubectl get pod` command again; within a few minutes, the pods should transition to the `Running` state.